 Besides the main sitting room and its own dining corner, there is a stylishly furnished dining room, with its own woodstove to supplement central heating if required.
 There is another large dining area with a number of smaller tables, and as if that weren’t enough, there’s a furnished conservatory with windows out onto the flower garden.
 It’s just the place for drinks, informal meals or board games, a few of which are provided.
 It opens up to double as a kind of covered, windowed terrace by the garden.

-You can walk to the bakery or Ana can arrange for daily delivery: it’s good Galician bread!
+You can walk to the bakery or the property manager can arrange for daily delivery: it’s good Galician bread!
 Even more interesting is the catering service offered to you by the local restaurant, making days off from self-catering a very attractive prospect.

 The famed Camino de Santiago (Way of St James) passes close by and can be walked through countryside to within 8 km of the city.
 If you decide to join, you'll be walking the Portuguese way which starts in Lisbon, popular with pilgrims looking for a more rural experience.
 Other walking routes in the area will take you to waterfalls or to a Roman bridge with bathing spots over the River Tambre.